 Yoga is not just a bunch of poses and breathing techniques, it goes way further and yoga as a whole is a complete way of life.
-Practicing yoga from childhood can be very beneficial for the body as well as mind of a young child.
+Practising yoga from childhood can be very beneficial for the body as well as the mind of a young child.
 Children are generally much more flexible than adults and regular yoga practice will maintain the flexibility and agility as the child grows.

 Yoga can be fun with kids as their focus is more on movement rather than perfectly aligned poses.
 Here are some yoga poses which both you and your kid can do easily at home and reap the benefits.